STAMP-project/pitest-descartes/docs/descartes-for-dummies-mvn.md

 #### Execute Descartes

 1. Descartes is a plugin for PIT so they have to be used together.
-To configure PIT to use Descartes modify the pom.xml of the project adding this configurazion.
+To configure PIT to use Descartes modify the pom.xml of the project adding this configurazion (or copy the file to dhell folder and rename it to pom.xml)

 ```xml
 <project>